 The Trustees of The Richards Library support The Library Bill of Rights, Freedom to Read and Freedom to View for all of its patrons.
-However should a patron object to a specific library document or presentation, he/she may have the material reconsidered by adhering to the following procedures:
+However, should a patron object to a specific library document or presentation, they may have the material reconsidered by adhering to the following procedures:

-The patron (not a company or organization) will be asked to fill out The Richards Library Material Reconsideration Form.

-The Director will reply in writing to the patron that the form has been received and a review team has been called to read/view the content.

-If the review team considers the item appropriate, it will remain in the collection, if not, it will be removed.
+- The patron (not a company or organization) will be asked to fill out The Richards Library Material Reconsideration Form. - The Director will reply in writing to the patron that the form has been received and a review team has been called to read/view the content. - If the review team considers the item appropriate, it will remain in the collection, if not, it will be removed.

-If the patron is dissatisfied with the findings of the review team, he/she may appeal to the Board of Trustees of The Richards Library.
-The Board will then review the item and has ultimate say as to the suitability of the item for the collection of The Richards Library or whether it has been properly classified.
+If the patron is dissatisfied with the findings of the review team, they may appeal to the Board of Trustees of The Richards Library.
+The Board will then review the item and has the final determination to say as to the suitability of the item for the collection of The Richards Library.